A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 - An AI predictions, threat map and strategic position section.
 What gets automated, what stays human and where V2E either disrupts the segment or gets disrupted

-- A two-to-three-year growth roadmap with quarterly gates
+- A two-to-three-year growth roadmap with quarterly gates aligned to V2E's actual AI rollout

 - An honest read on what this plan asks of V2E if run in-house